Host-Aware Control of Gene Expression using Data-Enabled Predictive Control: BENCHMARKS

 Successive linearisation MPC (SLMPC)~\citep{slmpc_zhakatayev2017} linearises the nonlinear system~\eqref{eq:nonlinearsys} at each time $t$ around $x_{t}$ and $u_{t-1}$, and solves a standard linear MPC problem.
 If the true system were linear, SLMPC would be equivalent to linear MPC, which has been shown to be equivalent for DeePC for deterministic LTI systems \citep{DEEPC}.
 Therefore, this method can be used to quantify the degradation in performance due to using the regularised DeePC formulation compared to an MPC approach with full-state feedback.
 As for DeePC/BF, basis functions are applied to the inputs before linearisation.
 Additionally, the change in inputs $\delta \phi(u)$ is penalised, such that the SLMPC problem can be written in a similar form to~\eqref{eq:deepc2} with $N=20$.

-The different control approaches are compared in Fig.~\ref{fig:controller_responses} for sinusoidal responses.
+The different control approaches are compared in Fig.~\ref{fig:controller_responses} for sinusoidal reference signals.
 These results show that DeePC/BF slightly underperforms SLMPC.
 However, SLMPC requires full state feedback, accurate knowledge of the nonlinear system~\eqref{eq:nonlinearsys} and its parameters (which may vary from cell to cell), as well as linearising~\eqref{eq:nonlinearsys} at each time step.
 We would expect SLMPC to perform worse if the model and its parameters were not accurately known.
-Fig.~\ref{fig:controller_responses} also shows that both the PI and Deep MPC controller are unable to accurately track the reference.
+Fig.~\ref{fig:controller_responses} also shows that the PI and Deep MPC controller are unable to accurately track the reference.
 For Deep MPC this can be attributed to the binary input values, but using continuous input values would require even more training data than the 180,000 input-output samples used here, which is already significantly more than the 180 samples used for DeePC/BF.
 DDPG is able to track time-varying references, despite only being trained on fixed references.
+The performance of all algorithms could potentially be improved after additional tuning and training.

-Figure~\ref{fig:controller_performance} (bottom) compares the control approaches for the step responses from Section~\ref{sec:robustness} in terms of mean output cost.
+Figure~\ref{fig:controller_performance} (right) compares the control approaches for the step responses from Section~\ref{sec:robustness} in terms of mean output cost.
 These results show again that DeePC/BF (mean cost $2.56 \pm 2.90$ SD) and SLMPC ($2.23 \pm 2.37$) perform similarly well.
 For step responses, DDPG ($1.71 \pm 1.82$) performs slightly better than DeePC/BF on average, but is not able to reach all references without error.
 As for the sinusoidal response, the PI ($4.53 \pm 4.02$) and Deep MPC ($17.67 \!\pm\!13.27$) controllers perform significantly worse than the other controllers.
 As the control inputs are binarised for the Deep MPC approach, the controller is not able to reach the desired reference in all cases, so these metrics are omitted.